chanzuckerberg/czi-oss-training/01-intro-to-os/01-intro-to-os.md

 ![Timeline of the Origins of open source](./images/OSS-early-timeline.svg)

-* In the early years of computing (1950-1960s) software was often a research activity and was often released under the public domain, meaning that these works could not be owned by an individual or a collective.
+- In the early years of computing (1950-1960s) software was often a research activity and was often released under the public domain, meaning that these works could not be owned by an individual or a collective.
-* Later, in the 1960s, with the rise of compilers and Operating Systems (OS) also came the rise of software-only companies.
+- Later, in the 1960s, with the rise of compilers and Operating Systems (OS) also came the rise of software-only companies.
-* In 1974 software was granted the ability to be copyrighted, which marks the start of software as a commodity.
+- In 1974 software was granted the ability to be copyrighted, which marks the start of software as a commodity.
-* In the Early 1980s, the Free Software Foundation (FSF) was founded by Richard Stallman, which was the first organization to advocate for free software.
+- In the Early 1980s, the Free Software Foundation (FSF) was founded by Richard Stallman, which was the first organization to advocate for free software.
 Within that decade Stallman also wrote the [Free Software Definition][free-software-definition].
-* Around this same time, the GNU Public License (GPL), was created and the first Linux kernel was released under such license.
+- Around this same time, the GNU Public License (GPL), was created and the first Linux kernel was released under such license.
-* Eric S. Raymond published the ["Cathedral and the Bazaar"][cathedral-and-bazaar] in 1997, an essay comparing two different development models: the Cathedral (top-down development model by an exclusive group of developers) and the Bazaar (where the code is developed publicly over the internet).
+- Eric S. Raymond published the ["Cathedral and the Bazaar"][cathedral-and-bazaar] in 1997, an essay comparing two different development models: the Cathedral (top-down development model by an exclusive group of developers) and the Bazaar (where the code is developed publicly over the internet).
-* In 1998, the term open source was coined by a group of industry and free software individuals and the Open Source Initiative (OSI) was founded.
+- In 1998, the term open source was coined by a group of industry and free software individuals and the Open Source Initiative (OSI) was founded.

 ## Pragmatism vs. Social Movement ✊🏾

 > Open Source is a development methodology; free software is a social movement
-> `-`*Richard Stallman*
+> `-`_Richard Stallman_

 ### The Four Freedoms

 The Free Software Foundation is the organization responsible for defending the **Four Freedoms**.
 These freedoms establish the requisites for a piece of software to be considered free software.

-* **Freedom 0**: The freedom to run the program as you wish, for any purpose.
+- **Freedom 0**: The freedom to run the program as you wish, for any purpose.
-* **Freedom 1**: The freedom to study how the program works, and change it, so it does your computing as you wish.
+- **Freedom 1**: The freedom to study how the program works, and change it, so it does your computing as you wish.
 Access to the source code is a precondition for this.
-* **Freedom 2**: The freedom to redistribute copies, so you can help others.
+- **Freedom 2**: The freedom to redistribute copies, so you can help others.
-* **Freedom 3**: The freedom to distribute copies of your modified versions to others.
+- **Freedom 3**: The freedom to distribute copies of your modified versions to others.
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

-However, the word *free* in Free Software has often been conflated with *free, as in no price tag included*.
+However, the word _free_ in Free Software has often been conflated with _free, as in no price tag included_.

-> **Note:**
-> *Free software* does not mean *noncommercial*.
+> **Note:** > _Free software_ does not mean _noncommercial_.
 On the contrary, a free program must be available for commercial use, commercial development, and commercial distribution.

 ### Open Source Definition

-The Open Source Initiative (OSI) is the organization responsible for defending the [**Open Source Definition** (OSD)][OS-definition].
+The Open Source Initiative (OSI) is the organization responsible for defending the [**Open Source Definition** (OSD)][os-definition].
 The OSD is built on the Four Freedoms and the [Debian Software Guidelines](https://www.debian.org/social_contract#guidelines).
 It is formed by a set of 10 requirements that a piece of software must meet to be considered open source and is accepted as the single canonical definition of open source:

 1. Free Redistribution - The license shall not restrict any party from selling or giving away the software as a component of a larger software distribution containing programs from multiple sources.
 2. Source Code - The program must include source code, and must allow distribution in source code as well as compiled form.